StackExchange/dnscontrol/documentation/json-reports.md

 # JSON Reports

-DNSControl has build in functionality to generate a machine-parseable report after pushing changes.
-This report is JSON formated and contains the zonename, the provider or registrar name and the amount of performed changes.
+DNSControl can generate a machine-parseable report of changes.

+The report is JSON formated and contains the zonename, the provider or registrar name, and the number of changes.

+To generate the report, add the `--report <filename>` option to a preview or push command (this includes `preview`, `ppreview`, `oldpreview`, `push`, `ppush`, `oldpush`).

+The report lists the changes that would be (preview) or are (push) attempted, whether they are successful or not.

+If a fatal error happens during the run, no report is generated.

-## Usage
+## Sample output.

-To enable the report option you must use the `push` operation in combination with the `--report <filename>` option.
-This generates the json file.

 {% code title="report.json" %}
 ```json